umdjs/umd/README.md

 ##UMD (Universal Module Definition)

-The purpose of this repository is to formalize the work on UMDs - universal modules which can work anywhere, be it in the client, on the server or anywhere else.
-This pattern typically attempts to offer compatibility with the most popular script loaders of the day (e.g RequireJS amongst others), and in many cases uses AMD as a base, with special-casing added to handle CommonJS compatibility.
+This repository formalizes the design and implementation of the Universal Module Definition (UMD) API for JavaScript modules.
+These are modules which are capable of working everywhere, be it in the client, on the server or elsewhere.

-To date, a number of UMD variations have been proposed, ranging from Kit-Cambridge's [UMD](https://gist.github.com/1251221), through to [patterns](https://github.com/addyosmani/jquery-plugin-patterns/issues/1) discussed by Addy Osmani, Thomas Davis and Ryan Florence and most recently the UMD patterns proposed by [James Burke](https://gist.github.com/1262861).
+The UMD pattern typically attempts to offer compatibility with the most popular script loaders of the day (e.g RequireJS amongst others).
+In many cases it uses [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) as a base, with special-casing added to handle [CommonJS](http://wiki.commonjs.org/wiki/CommonJS) compatibility.

-###Variations
+### Variations

 ####Regular Module